 We denote the Fourier transform of the error distribution $P: \mathbb{F}_2^n \rightarrow [0,1]$ with $E$, i.e.\ for each $ a \subset [n]$

-We interpret this as a \emph{moment} of the distribution $P$, since $E( a)$ is exactly the expectation value of the parity measurement $ a$.
-In particular, for $ s \in \stabsclass$, the corresponding moment $E( s)$ can be computed from the measured syndrome statistics.
+We interpret this as a \emph{moment} of the distribution $P$, since $E( a)$ is exactly the expectation value of the parity measurement $ a$ if one were to measure it repeatedly on errors distributed according to $P$.
+In particular, for $ s \in \stabsclass$, the corresponding moment $E( s)$ can be computed from the measured syndrome statistics, i.e. from the empirically measured frequency with which each syndrome occurs in repeated rounds of error correction.
 We will always assume $E( a) \neq 0$ for all $ a \subseteq [n]$, which is, for example, fulfilled if $P(0) > 0.5$.
 Thus, our task is to find the distribution $P$, given some of its Fourier coefficients.

-We will show that this task is feasible if there is some independence between errors on different subsets of bits, such that there are no long range correlations between errors.
+We will show that this task is feasible if there is some independence between errors on different subsets of bits, such that there are no correlations across a large number of qubits at once.
 To formalize this idea, we introduce a set of \emph{channel supports} $\Chanset \subseteq 2^{[n]}$ (we will consider a concrete choice of $\Chanset$ later).
 For each $\chanset \in \Chanset$, there is an error channel that acts only on this subset, i.e.\ its error distribution $P_{\chanset}: \mathbb{F}_2^n \rightarrow [0,1]$ is only supported on errors $ e \in \mathbb{F}_2^n$ that are $0$ outside of $\chanset$.
 Equivalently, identifying vectors with their indicator set, we can view this as a distribution $P_\chanset : 2^{[n]} \rightarrow [0,1]$ which is only supported on $2^\chanset$.
 Since all the individual channels act independently, and the total error is the sum of the individual errors, the total distribution of errors is then given by